 Xiaomi's Mi A2 has now been superceded by the Mi A3, but this model is not yet officially available in the UK.
 Buy the Mi A2 if the high value and excellent quality of Xiaomi phones appeals, but you're not quite sure about ditching standard Android in place of MIUI.

 Xiaomi makes some incredible-value smartphones for users in China, India and more recently in Spain, France and Italy.
 Its devices are now officially available in the UK, so we no longer have to import them from China, but still have to familiarise ourselves with the MIUI interface.
 That is, of course, unless they purchase the Mi A2 or Mi A2 Lite, global versions of the Mi 6X and Redmi 6 Pro running pure Android One.

-Now a year old, the Mi A2 is still one of the best budget- to mid-range phones you'll find in the UK.
-Though it's now been knocked off the top of our chart by the Redmi Note 7, its age means you'll find some cracking deals on this older handset.
-Right now at Amazon you'll find the 64GB model for just £152.90, which is more than £100 off the RRP.
+Now over a year old, the Mi A2 is still one of the best budget- to mid-range phones you'll find in the UK.
+Though it's no longer at the top of our chart, with phones such as the Redmi Note 7 ranking higher, its age means you'll find some cracking deals on this older handset.
+The best deal we've found is at Laptops Direct for under £150.

 Also see: Best Xiaomi Deals

 What's the difference between Mi A2 and Mi A2 Lite?

 With just £15 between the two Mi A2 models you probably wouldn't expect many features to differentiate them, but you would be surprised.
 This can be explained by the fact these two phones were not designed as a pair, they are simply Android One versions of two other phones made by Xiaomi: the Mi 6X and Redmi 6 Pro.
 In China they're not even in the same product line, with Redmi being the company's budget series, and really they are nothing alike.